Tenthredinidae - native and introduced

 Only two of these sawflies - Cheilophleps xantha and Neostromboceros teres - are Australian natives, with the remainder being introduced.
 A second, undescribed species of Cheilophleps has been reported, but is known only from a single specimen collected in north Queensland (Naumann et al., 2002).

 Another tenthredinid, Senoclidia purpurata (synonomised with Senoclidia furva by Schmidt and Smith, 2009) is only known from two specimens collected over 100 years ago at Darwin, NT and Nelson, North Queensland.
-It has not been sighted since.
+As it has not been sighted since I have not considered it further.

 Native species